pierrediedhiou/cybersecurity-journey/glossary.md

 Exploitation, Installation, Command and Control, Actions on Objectives
 - **Covering Tracks** — The final step in ISSAF where an attacker erases evidence of their activity including log files and artifacts
+- **Credential Stuffing** — Using username and password pairs leaked from previous breaches and trying them against other services, exploiting password reuse
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU